csarven/lr-thesis/README.md

 # Linked Research Thesis
-This is a placeholder repository for my PhD thesis.
 I am told that I have to chisel a document into stone to fulfill some arbitrary needs of an institution in order to be qualified to speak and manipulate societies.

 ## Table of Contents
 * Abstract